BenWeekes/agora-gstreamer/README.md

 ## Build and install agora gstreamer plugins
    After installing the libraries above on your Ubuntu system
    Clone this repo using git clone
-   cd agora-gstreamer
+   cd agora-gstreamer/build
-  ./build_all_3.8.2.sh   # change to latest version  (or ARM if required)
+  ./build_all_4.2.30.sh   # build latest version  (or ARM if required)

   If no errors are printed the new agora gs plugins will be installed on the system ready for use